 Launching prematurely is a common and costly mistake that many church planters end up making.
 The zeal to fulfill the Great Commission can often lead planters to hasten the process of church planting.
 However, this invariably means skipping or rushing through many necessary pre-launch tasks, such as administrative work, finding the right venue, ordering equipment and training teams.

 Planters and authors Jim Griffith and Bill Easum say that a premature launch places the new church in a “crisis mode” from day one and quickly drains money and morale.
 In fact, many experienced planters suggest taking nine months to launch a church.
-Are you rushing to launch your new church?Church plants need a proper gestation period before birth.
-Click To Tweet
+Make sure you are not rushing to launch your new church.

 You need the support of a team, including able administrators, creative minds and marketing experts, to successfully launch a church.
 Whether your team is made up of paid staff or volunteers, do remember to clearly communicate the purpose of the team’s existence from the word go!
 Is your church plant relying on one personality or an equipped team?